Treasury in frank advice hot seat as PM turns focus on skills, job security crisis

 The government would be keen to keep its own summit focused, but inclusive of the many stakeholders.
 Business and union peak bodies in their usual dance.
 Regional voices will need a seat at the table, as well the sectors identified as most needed for strategic reshaping of the Australian labour market.

 Keeping it relatively open will help limit post-summit detractors.
-The Prime Minister was quick to point out that the former government legislated something far different from "national interest" consensus that participants at its bargaining round table came to.
+The PM was quick to point out that the former government legislated something far different from "national interest" consensus that participants at its bargaining round table came to.

-There may be more value in the white paper process, curated and weighed by Treasury officials.
-The new Labor ministers have not had the benefit of daily advice from departmental officials for the last nine years and it may take some time for the government to realise the loudest and friendliest voices are not the only perspectives worth listening to.
+There may be more value in the white paper process.
+The new Labor ministers have not had the benefit of daily advice from departmental officials for the last nine years and it may take some time for the government to realise the loudest and friendliest voices are not the only perspectives.

 It may also realise the public service can give frank and fearless advice that may be uncomfortable and unpopular.
 Or perhaps it already has and that is why the summit and white paper are looking at skills, growth, wages and participation, but not tax, the most uncomfortable and unpopular topic of all.